 Monitor Your Online Presence

-Regularly monitoring your online presence can help you quickly identify any potentially defamatory content.
-Set up Google Alerts for your business name and relevant keywords.
-Check social media platforms, review sites, and other online forums where discussions about your business may occur.
+Firstly, you should regularly monitor your online presence so you can quickly identify potentially defamatory content.
+For example, set up Google Alerts for your business name and related keywords.
+In addition, check social media platforms, review sites, and online forums where your business may be discussed.

 Respond Promptly and Professionally